Selective Reviews of Bandit Problems in AI via a Statistical View: Advanced Topics

-Battiston et al. (2018)\cite{battiston2018multi} used Hierarchical Pitman-Yor (HPY) process for Bayesian nonparametric modeling accounts for shared species across different populations, akin to incorporating covariates to manage exploration-exploitation trade-offs.
+Battiston et al. \cite{battiston2018multi} used the Hierarchical Pitman-Yor (HPY) process for Bayesian nonparametric modeling, which accounts for shared species across different populations, akin to incorporating covariates to manage exploration–exploitation trade-offs.
 Their TS strategy effectively balances species discovery across multiple contexts.
-Chen et al. (2021)\cite{chen2021statistical} expanded the application of contextual MAB by focusing on statistical inference in online decision-making.
-By exploring the $\epsilon$-greedy policy in a linear reward model, they developed an inverse propensity weighted (IPW) estimator and proposed an online weighted least squares (WLS) estimator to correct for sampling bias, enhancing decision-making accuracy in news recommendation systems.
+Chen et al. \cite{chen2021statistical} expanded the application of contextual MAB by focusing on statistical inference in online decision-making.
+By~exploring the $\epsilon$-greedy policy in a linear reward model, they developed an inverse propensity weighted (IPW) estimator and proposed an online weighted least squares (WLS) estimator to correct for sampling bias, enhancing decision-making accuracy in news recommendation~systems.

-Wang et al. (2020)\cite{wang2020nearly} addressed the challenge of high-dimensional linear bandit problems by proposing a best subset selection method for parameter estimation.
+Wang et al. \cite{wang2020nearly} addressed the challenge of high-dimensional linear bandit problems by proposing a best subset selection method for parameter estimation.
 This approach leverages covariates to address the complexity of small action spaces in high-dimensional settings, demonstrating its applicability in personalized recommendations and online advertising.
-Zhou et al. (2024)\cite{zhou2024stochastic} extended the application of covariates to multi-dimensional tensor bandits, proposing low-rank tensor structures to optimize decisions in multi-dimensional environments.
-Zhu et al. (2023)\cite{zhu2023principled} investigated principled reinforcement learning with human feedback (RLHF) by employing pairwise comparisons within the contextual bandit framework.
-Building upon this foundation, Scheid et al. (2024)\cite{scheid2024optimal} aimed to formalize the reward training model in RLHF.
-They framed the selection of an effective dataset as a simple regret minimization task and addressed it using a linear contextual dueling bandit approach.
+Zhou et al. \cite{zhou2024stochastic} extended the application of covariates to multi-dimensional tensor bandits, proposing low-rank tensor structures to optimize decisions in multi-dimensional~environments.

+Zhu et al. \cite{zhu2023principled} investigated principled reinforcement learning with human feedback (RLHF,~\cite{ouyang2022training}) by employing pairwise comparisons within the contextual bandit framework.
+Building upon this foundation, Scheid et al. \cite{scheid2024optimal} aimed to formalize the reward training model in RLHF.
+They framed the selection of an effective dataset as a simple regret minimization task and addressed it using a linear contextual dueling bandit approach. {Recently, DeepSeek-R1's technical contribution~\cite{guo2025deepseek} diverges from conventional RL frameworks employing human/AI feedback through PPO, instead introducing a novel open-source reasoning model alongside a comprehensive training methodology for LLMs.
+The~architecture implements Group Relative Policy Optimization (GRPO), a~rule-driven RL framework that eliminates dependency on external value models while preserving PPO's training stability.
+This methodological innovation establishes GRPO as a computationally efficient paradigm for LLM alignment, marking substantial progress in RL implementations for LLMs.}